-- All of the Exams will be taken during class which means a mobile computing device will be required to be brought to class

-- Each exam will be timed 35 minutes.

-- Clear instructions will be provided.
+- All of the Exams will be taken during class which means a mobile computing device will be required to be brought to class.
+A Tablet or laptop is recommended, though some have used cell phones. - Each exam will be timed allowing 45 minutes for completion. - Clear instructions will be provided for each exam on Canvas.